openDemocracy-org/AI-strategic-action-plan/strategic-action-plan.md

 * detailing what existing processes for accomplishing the task are (e.g. ‘copy sent to staffer or freelancer; copy returned upon completion; freelancer is paid’),
-* how those will be replaced (‘translation service connected to CMS translates copy on page directly‘),
+* how those will be replaced (‘translation service connected to CMS translates copy on page directly; service is paid for per-API call‘),

 We might then **gather input data** for a possible AI system, to assess its machine-readability and suitability for processing by a given piece of software.
 In the example of translation, this might include: